trust-net/dag-documentation/README.md

 ## Transaction Rules
 * A transaction will consist of an “Anchor”, “Payload” and “Signature”
-* A submitter will request an Anchor from a node that hosts a shard
+* A submitter will request an Anchor from a node that hosts a shard for which transaction is intended
 * Submitter will provide its next sequence and last transaction id as reference when requesting the Anchor
-* Node will provide a signed Anchor as proof of valid submitter request
+* Shard hosting node will provide a signed Anchor as proof of valid submitter request
 * Submitter will submit a transaction using node’s anchor and signed payload to the same node that issued the anchor
 * Node will validate transaction’s anchor and payload signature and process the transaction